top of page

 Dusty Weis:

-The controversy didn't end there for Dr. Martha Burk.
-She organized a high profile protest of the now sponsor-less 2003 Masters Tournament.
+The controversy didn't end there for Dr. Burk.
+She organized a high-profile protest of the now sponsor-less 2003 Masters Tournament.
 If you remember the news coverage of the event, it kind of took on a life of its own.
 There was an Elvis impersonator, a giant inflatable pig, even a Ku Klux Klan presence.
-But without any real resolution, the story eventually lost steam as the US went off to war in Iraq and the news coverage moved on to other things.
+But without any real resolution, the story eventually lost steam as the US went off to war in Iraq and news coverage moved on to other things.

-Dr. Martha Burk returned to her DC advocacy on behalf of larger issues in women's rights and Augusta National carried on with its own business as usual, until this day in 2012.
+Dr. Burk returned to her DC advocacy on behalf of larger issues in women's rights and Augusta National carried on with its own business as usual, until this day in 2012:

 News Reporter: